Mohamed Atta: Final plans in the U.S.

-September 11 attacks and death
+9/11 attacks and death

-On September 10, 2001, Atta picked up al-Omari from the Milner Hotel in Boston, Massachusetts, and the two drove their rented Nissan Altima to a Comfort Inn in South Portland, Maine.
+On 10 September 2001, Atta picked up al-Omari from the Milner Hotel in Boston, Massachusetts, and the two drove their rented Nissan Altima to a Comfort Inn in South Portland, Maine.
 On the way, they were seen getting gasoline at an Exxon gas station and visited the Longfellow House in Portland that afternoon; they arrived at the hotel at 5:43 p.m. and spent the night in Room 233.
 While in South Portland, they were seen making two ATM withdrawals and stopping at Wal-Mart.
-The FBI also reported that "two middle-eastern men" were seen in the parking lot of a Pizza Hut, where Atta is known to have eaten that day.
+The FBI also reported that two Middle-Eastern men were seen in the parking lot of a Pizza Hut, where Atta is known to have eaten that day.

-Atta and al-Omari arrived early the next morning, at 5:40 a.m., at the Portland International Jetport, where they left their rental car in the parking lot and boarded at 6:00 a.m.
-Colgan Air (US Airways Express) BE-1900C flight to Logan International Airport in Boston.
-In Portland, Mohamed Atta was selected by the Computer Assisted Passenger Prescreening System (CAPPS), which required his checked bags to undergo extra screening for explosives but involved no extra screening at the passenger security checkpoint.
+Atta and al-Omari arrived early the next morning, at 5:40 a.m., at the Portland International Jetport, where they left their rental car in the parking lot and at 6:00 a.m. boarded a Colgan Air (US Airways Express) BE-1900C flight to Logan International Airport in Boston.
+In Portland, Mohamed Atta was selected by the Computer-Assisted Passenger Prescreening System (CAPPS), which required his checked bags to undergo extra screening for explosives but involved no extra screening at the passenger security checkpoint.

 The connection between the two flights at Logan International Airport was within Terminal B, but the two gates were not connected within security.
 Passengers must leave the secured area, go outdoors, cross a covered roadway, and enter another building before going through security once again.
-There are two separate concourses in Terminal B; the south concourse is mainly used by US Airways and the north one is mostly used by American Airlines.
+There are two separate concourses in Terminal B; the south concourse was mainly used by US Airways and the north one was mostly used by American Airlines.
 It had been overlooked that there would still be a security screen to pass in Boston because of this distinct detail of the terminal's arrangement.
-A ticket staffer at Portland Airport reported becoming uneasy with the anger of Atta upon being told of the additional screening requirements in Boston, but that he did not act on his suspicions after becoming concerned that he was racially profiling Atta.
+A ticket staffer at Portland Airport reported becoming uneasy with Atta's anger upon being told of the additional screening requirements in Boston, but that he did not act on his suspicions after becoming concerned that he was racially profiling Atta.
 At 6:45 a.m., while at the Boston airport, Atta took a call from Flight 175 hijacker Marwan al-Shehhi.
 This call was apparently to confirm that the attacks were ready to begin.
 Atta checked in for American Airlines Flight 11, passed through security again, and boarded the flight.
 Atta was seated in business class, in seat 8D.
 At 7:59 a.m., the plane departed from Boston to Los Angeles International Airport, carrying 81 passengers.